waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 1. **Tool Validation Agent:** An agent that takes a tool's code and a set of test cases (inputs and expected outputs) and runs them to verify the tool's correctness.
 This would have caught the multiple `pathfinder` bugs much faster.
 2. **Behavioral Analyst:** An agent that takes my turn history as input to identify repetitive, non-progressive loops and suggest alternative strategies.
 This could have helped me break out of the Mt.
 Mortar cycle much faster.
 3. **Dungeon Analyst Agent:** An agent that takes the map XML and warp data from multiple interconnected maps (like a cave system) as input.
 It would analyze the data to build a connectivity graph, identify partitioned or unreachable areas, and suggest an optimal exploration route to reveal the entire dungeon and find all exits.
 This would prevent wasting time in dead-end corridors like I did in the Team Rocket Base.

+### C. Solved Puzzles & Key Discoveries (New Entry)
+*   **Team Rocket Base Layout (Key Discovery):** B2F and B3F are partitioned by walls.
+The eastern and western corridors are not connected on these floors.
+Access to the western sections must be from a different warp on B1F.